SaifullahMnsur/Java-undergrad-course/Assignments/Assignment_1_Extended/README.md

 ## Assignment Description
 ### Task-1
-In this assignment we design a basic inventory system which can record the data of purchasing and selling items of a business entity.
+We were asked to design a basic inventory system which can record the data of purchasing and selling items of a business entity.
 **Some extra facilities are asked to add with the Assignment-1**